tylerlittlefield/tylurp/content/about.md

 My name is Tyler Littlefield.
 I typically write about R programming here.
 If I'm feeling adventurous I may write something unrelated to R.

-I consider myself a hobbyist programmer because I don't have any formal training or educational background yet I find programming to be entertaining and I get immense satisfaction from doing it.
+I'm a hobbyist programmer interested in data analysis, data visualization, and building #rstats [tools](https://github.com/tyluRp).

 In college, most of my work involved spatial data problems using point and click GIS software like QGIS or ArcGIS.
 Towards the end of my senior year I took a class on geographic data science using R and found this language to be very intuitive for reasons that are beyond me.
-Maybe one day I'll understand but for now, I write.